 On land, the island’s rugged center is fantastic for hikes through the rainforest, and for those who are fit and adventurous enough, there are also some expert mountain biking trails.
 Mountain biking excursions that are a bit less technically and physically challenging are also available, from flat rides through mangrove forests to mildly challenging climbs in the foothills of the Main Ridge.
 And I suppose I don’t really need to say that if you venture out on a hike or mountain bike climb, you’ll almost certainly be rewarded with postcard-perfect views that will make all your friends on Instagram (or however you choose to share your photo memories) insanely jealous!

 Caribbean cuisine in general is known to be a fusion of many food cultures, mostly due to its colonial and migratory history.
-Tobago, together with Trinidad, is one of the best, and certainly the most interesting, examples of this fascinating culinary fusion.
+Trinidad & Tobago is one of the best examples of this fascinating culinary fusion.
 Among others, the African, Indian, Latin American, European and even Chinese cuisines played a role in creating this unique creole flavor.

 And the flavor?
 It’s generally both spiced and spicy!
 Curry is a big favorite which you’ll find on every local restaurant menu.
 Local specialties are flavorful all on their own, but they’re also often accompanied by pepper sauce and/or chutney, creating an explosion of flavor.
 Roti, a flatbread adapted from East India, is the basis for several wrapped curry dishes that are popular street foods.
 Sometimes messy, but always tasty!